J-1 Study & Certificate

 The program is structured in progressive stages, including a foundational Certificate program an Advanced Certificate program emphasizing applied practice a Professional License program designed to develop expert-level competence.

-Participants may further advance into accredited U.S. university degree programs such as the
+Participants may further advance into accredited U.S. university degree programs such as the Master of Arts in Counseling or Psychology, the Doctor of Philosophy in Counseling or Psychology.

 Graduates who earn these degrees may qualify to serve as university faculty in counseling and psychology.
 All stages of the program emphasize immediate real-world application through case-based learning, specialization tracks, structured practicum, and professional supervision.